Vincent Richards: Biography

+In April 1926, Richards and Tilden contested the final of the Mason & Dixon Tournament at The Greenbrier resort, with Richards winning in five sets.

 Richards was one of the best singles players of the 1920s and played on several United States Davis Cup teams.
 In 1927 he was the first prominent male player to turn professional.
 In 1928, he was still generally considered to be one of the top 5 or 6 players in the world and played a brief tour at the end of the year against Czech player Karel Koželuh, another new professional.
 Richards only beat Koželuh five times in 20 matches.
 Richards won the United States Pro Championship in 1927, 1928, and 1930, beating Koželuh in the finals in both 1928 and 1930, and losing to him in the 1929 final.
 He lost the 1931 final to Tilden and won the U.S. Pro Championships for the last time in 1933, this time beating Frank Hunter in the final.
 He continued to play in the U.S. Pro championships in most years until 1946.
 Richards and Tilden won the doubles at the 1945 U.S. Pro championships.

-Richards was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1959.
+Richards was inducted into the International Tennis Hall of Fame in Newport, Rhode Island in 1961.